1. Purpose and Goals of the AKA Convention:

 3.1 – Registration fees will be announced by July 1st.

-3.2 – Fees will be discounted for “early” registrations prior to August 15th,
+3.2 – Fees will be discounted for early registrations prior to August 15th.

-3.3 – The “standard” price will be charged from August 16th to one calendar week prior to the start of the convention.
+3.3 – The standard price will be charged from August 16th to one calendar week prior to the start of the convention.

 3.5 – Dates relating to invitations to participate in Grand National competitions are the responsibility of the relevant competition committee.
 Competitors are still subject to the same fee structure as other attendees regardless of when the invitation is received.

-Registration Fees and Discounts: The costs of the convention are covered by the participants.
+The costs of the convention are covered by the convention participants.
 These costs include room rentals, field permits, sound-systems, printing and postage, and management fees for the convention administrator.
-Many of these fees are a flat rate and do not change with the number of participants.
-The registration fee structure is set to reflect this high fixed minimum cost of organizing an event such as the convention.
+Many of these fees are a flat rate and do not vary with the number of participants.
+The registration fee structure is set to reflect this high fixed cost of organizing an event such as the convention.

-4.1 – Al-a-cart registration is offered for the banquets only.
+4.1 – A la cart registration is offered for the banquets only.

-5.1 – All Grand National Competitors must be full registrants.
+5.1 – All Grand National competitors must be full registrants.

-Sponsorships: Individuals and business are encouraged to sponsor the Association and convention by donations to cover costs for trophies, mass ascensions or other expenses.
+Individuals and business are encouraged to sponsor the Association and convention by donations to cover costs for trophies, mass ascensions or other expenses.